- Partial Sun to Full Sun (At Least 5 Hours of Direct Sunlight)

 Regarding care, the Dark Towers Beardtongue is relatively easy to grow.
 It prefers full sun, although it can tolerate partial sun.
 The Dark Towers Beardtongue prefers well-drained, sandy soil with a pH range of 6.0 to 7.5 but can tolerate various soil types as long as they are well draining.
 During the establishment phase, water Dark Towers regularly to keep the soil evenly moist but not soggy.
 Once established, it is drought tolerant and does not require frequent supplemental watering.
 Feed this perennial in early spring with a single application of a granular, slow-release fertilizer.

 Pruning is generally unnecessary, as Dark Towers has a naturally attractive and tidy growth habit.
-However, if the plant becomes overgrown or leggy, it can be lightly trimmed back in the late winter or early spring to encourage new growth.
+However, if the plant becomes overgrown or leggy, it can be lightly trimmed in mid-summer to encourage a fuller, more compact shape.
+Remove any tattered foliage in early spring to encourage new growth.

-To propagate the Dark Towers Beardtongue, you can start seeds indoors in the winter or early spring and transplant them outdoors once the weather warms up.
-You can also propagate the plant by division, which involves dividing the root ball of an established plant and planting the divisions in separate pots or areas of the garden.
+You can propagate the plant by division, which involves dividing the root ball of an established plant and planting the divisions in separate pots or areas of the garden.
+Pentstemon has dense roots and may require some deep digging to extract them.
+The best time to divide Dark Towers is late summer or early fall.

 Dark Towers Beardtongue Spacing

 Space Dark Towers Beardtongue about 2-3 feet apart to allow for proper air circulation and room for the plants to grow.
 This will help to prevent overcrowding and promote healthy growth.
-Note that the plants can spread through underground runners, so it is a good idea to allow for some extra space between plants to prevent them from spreading too much.
+You can also grow it in a container with a diameter of a least 16 inches.

 Dark Towers Beardtongue Information